priyanthan07/Chatbot-using-Dialog-flow-End-to-End-NLP-project-/README.md

      I implemented the backend code using the Python FastAPI in PyCharm.
      I implemented it in three files.

-         - Main             ==>  Handle the request and extract the required details from the payload. functions for different intents(add, remove, complete, track order).
+         - Main             ==>  Handle the request and extract the required details from the payload(Response of the Chatbot). functions for different intents(add, remove, complete, track order).

                                  libraries:  from fastapi import Request